sumanprasad007/Kubernetes-crash-course-2025/README.md

 - `Module1`: Intro module to Kubernetes
 - `init.sql`: Database initialization

 ---

-## 🤝 Special Thanks to Exoscale, Jon their slack today(where you can ask anything about Kubernetes and this course).
-Click the image below.
+## 🤝 Special Thanks to Exoscale
+Join their [slack](https://join.slack.com/t/exoscale-org/shared_invite/zt-34s6jetvl-tNP_TpfweeAKNnPb593j9A) today(where you can ask anything about Kubernetes and this course).
 [![exoscale-RGB-logo-fullcolor-whiteBG](https://github.com/user-attachments/assets/74746c0f-a653-4e64-b963-a0579e3486c8)](https://join.slack.com/t/exoscale-org/shared_invite/zt-34s6jetvl-tNP_TpfweeAKNnPb593j9A)

 Big shoutout to **[Exoscale](https://www.exoscale.com/)** for **partnering on this course**.
 Their cloud-native focus and developer-first platform made it possible to create this educational series for free.